klingebj/regreg/doc/smoothingtutorial.rst

-The penalty can be smoothed to create a smooth_function object which can be solved with FISTA.
+The penalty can be smoothed to create a smooth function object which can be solved with FISTA.

 .. ipython::

    smoothed_sparsity = R.smoothed_atom(sparsity, epsilon=0.01)
    smoothed_fused = R.smoothed_atom(fused, epsilon=0.01)

-The smoothing is defined as (Yosida regularization?)
+The smoothing is defined by

 .. math::